ramit21/Graphql/README.md

 There are 2 ways to setup GraphQL:

 1. See the graphql.config package.
 The commented out code in GraphqlConfig shows a more low level method of connecting with graphql schema.
 Various resolvers like EmployeesResolver (that implement DataFetcher) are mapped to the query endpoints.
 2. More cleaner way is to create a query bean.
-See Query.java.
+See Query.java where the method names map to schema queries.

 **Theory** : https://dzone.com/articles/graphql-with-springboot